lupantech/ineqmath/README.md

   --use_cache
 ```

-The score will be saved in the same directory as `results.json`.
+The score will be saved as `scores.json` in the same directory as `results.json`.

 ### Submit the Results to the Leaderboard